Kalightortaio/Veteran-Difficulty-Fabric/README.md

 * Phantoms no longer spawn in the overworld.
 Instead, they spawn naturally in the End, less commonly along with Endermen.
 They have been retextured to fit the End color palette.
 * Endermen have a 20% chance to teleport their target a short distance away.
 This forced teleportation has a cooldown of 10 seconds, before the effect can trigger again.
 * Magma Cubes spawn temporary flowing lava when they are killed.
 Magma Cream no longer burns in lava or fire.
-* Going to probably finish out the mobs, before moving onto other aspects of the pack like nutrition, armor, ore progression, etc.
 * Blazes now inflict a new Status Effect called Scalding, which prevents health regeneration, for 15 seconds.
 * Skeletons will switch to an iron sword when a player gets within 8 blocks of them, and back to a bow otherwise.
 Enchantments are preserved on weapon switch.
 * Cave Spiders spawn cobwebs and split into baby Cave Spiders when they are killed.